DISTRHO/DPF/README.md

 DPF can build for LADSPA, DSSI, LV2 and VST formats.<br/>
 LADSPA and DSSI implementations are complete, LV2 and VST at ~75% completion.<br/>
+A JACK/Standalone mode is also available, allowing you to quickly test plugins.<br/>

 Plugin DSP and UI communication is done via key-value string pairs.<br/>
 You send messages from the UI to the DSP side, which is automatically saved in the host when required.<br/>